spatie/laravel-blink/README.md

 composer require spatie/laravel-blink
 ```

-To enable the package, register the serviceprovider, and optionally register the facade:
+To enable the package, register the service provider, and optionally register the facade:

 ```php
 // config/app.php